techdivision/import-docs/pages/02.getting-started/docs.38.md

 visible: true
 ---

 !!
-Up from version 3.8.0 the structure how the configugration will be processed has been changed.
+ATTENTION: Up from version 3.8.0 the structure how the configugration will be processed has been changed.
+The old format of the configuration files will not longer be valid and therefore you've to customize your configuration when you switch from 3.7.x to 3.8.x.

 To install the Magnento 2 Import Framework, composer is necessary.
 The framework itself is a set of components that provide import functionality for Magento 2.
 This repository, based on Symfony Console, uses the the package [M2IF](https://github.com/techdivision/import) and provides a command line tool with import functionality for Magento 2 standard CSV files.